-Women series podcasts - Uta Griesenbach
+Women in STEM podcast - Uta Griesenbach

 This is the first in a series of podcast interviews which aims to celebrate and promote the brilliant female academics and researchers at NHLI, and to highlight Athena SWAN issues.

 Uta Griesenbach is Professor of Molecular Medicine and she also co-leads the Gene Therapy Group of the Genetic Medicine & Population Health Division of NHLI.

 Lizzie Lomer, Education and Communications Administrator

 Before joining Imperial College London I spent three years at the Financial Ombudsman Service as an adjudicator, where my main responsibilities included resolving financial disputes and mentoring new colleagues within the department.

 I started at NHLI as an Operations Trainee in October 2016.
 I applied for the Operations Trainee scheme at NHLI as I was attracted to the varying experience and training that it offered.
 I felt that the scheme provided the perfect opportunity for me to develop the necessary knowledge and skills to progress within the higher education sector.